 Spawning for the Chesapeake Bay DPS is known to occur in only the James River.
 Spawning may be occurring in other rivers, such as the York, but has not been confirmed.
 There are anecdotal reports of increased sightings and captures of Atlantic sturgeon in the James River.
 However, this information has not been comprehensive enough to develop a population estimate for the James River or to provide sufficient evidence to confirm increased abundance.
 Some of the impact from the threats that facilitated the decline of the Chesapeake Bay DPS have been removed (e.g., directed fishing) or reduced as a result of improvements in water quality since passage of the Clean Water Act (CWA).
-As explained above, we have estimated that there is an annual mean of 329 mature adult Atlantic sturgeon in the Chesapeake Bay DPS.
 We do not currently have enough information about any life stage to establish a trend for this DPS.